ctm/mb2-doc/src/lobby.md

 of the players at that table.
 The table id itself is a link.
 If you click on it, you'll get a new window that allows you to observe that table.

+The list of players at a table does not include former players or observers.
+When a player busts, that player remains at the table as an observer until that player leaves (i.e., closes the table window).

 Any upcoming tournaments that you're allowed to join are listed below.
 To join, click the check-box.
 If you change your mind before the tournament starts, click the check-box again and your buy-in will